Road Closures Ahead Of Formula 1 Miami Grand Prix At Hard Rock Stadium

 - Turnpike: Exit 2X will be closed at the NW 199 St. intersection from 6 a.m. to 7: 30 p.m.

-Noise mitigation barriers will be put up during the race and people living nearby will be alerted to road closures ahead of time.MORE NEWS: Florida US Senator Marco Rubio Introduces Bill To Remove Tax Breaks For 'Woke' Corporations
+Noise mitigation barriers will be put up during the race and people living nearby will be alerted to road closures ahead of time.MORE NEWS: Broward Cheer Coach Raul Albites Arrested By Feds For Inappropriate Relationship With 14 Year Old

 Anyone using a rideshare to get to the race will be dropped off at a shuttle bus stop to help eliminate traffic.